cable8mm/nabuza-x/README.md

 cd nabuza-i
 ```

-Then build it.
+You must install cocos2d-x-2.2, and this sources put cocos2d-x's project folder then build it.
 That's all.

 ## Coding style